mtth/hdfs/README.rst

 .. code-block:: cfg

   [hdfs]
-  default.alias = foo # Used when no alias is specified at the command line.
+  default.alias = dev # Used when no alias is specified at the command line.

   [dev.alias]
   url = http://url.to.dev.namenode:port